Real-Time Dam Levels

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Victoria depends heavily on the water security provided by Lake Bellfield.
 Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
-Without the buffer provided by this massive 79 GL storage, regional farming would face extreme volatility.
+Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context